Mariya Ocher: Personal life

-Ocher was born Mariya Ocheretianskaya on November 10, 1986 (Russian: Мария Очеретянская, Hebrew: מאריה אוצ'רטיאנסקי) in Moscow, Legally changed to Ocher at age 18.
+Ocher was born Mariya Ocheretianskaya on November 10, 1986 (Russian: Мария Очеретянская, Hebrew: מאריה אוצ'רטיאנסקי) in Moscow.
+She legally changed her last name to Ocher at age 18.

 An only child to a voice- and puppet theater actor (of the Obraztsov theater) father and an unemployed engineer mother, both of Jewish/Ukrainian descent.

 Her family immigrated to Israel in 1991 at the height of the Gulf War, first to a kibbutz in Negev and several months later to Tel Aviv where she grew up and lived until the age of 20.

 She was forced to change her name to Miriam for several years while attending a religious Jewish school, from which she nearly got expelled.
 In false hope for scholarly artistic recognition, she continued on to a secular art high school to study film, which she then left, disillusioned with the education system at the beginning of the 12th grade to pursue music.

 Ocher's maternal grandmother, Julia's, late husband is the Russian-Jewish historian/author Natan Eidelman.
 Alix, Mary's father, was named after an SS officer who saved his father's life during WWII.
 Her mother, Elena took part in the mapping of the moon in the 1970s in Moscow.

 Acutely aware of the prevalent nationalistic narrative in her surrounding, along with early childhood experiences growing up a migrant in an acutely xenophobic environment, Mary's work was tinged with a political undertone from the very beginning.